NitroRT/cocos2d-x/README.md

 * or Windows 10+, VS 2022
 * Python 3.11+
 * NDK r16+ is required to build Android games
-* Android Studio 3.0.0+ to build Android games(tested with 3.0.0)
+* Android Studio 2021.2.1 to build Android games (SDK 33)
-* JRE or JDK 1.6+ is required for web publishing
+* JRE or JDK 17+ is required for web publishing

 Runtime Requirements
 --------------------